 This kind of email not only tends to get great open rates, but it also sets the stage for other correspondence.
-So make it amazing.

-For example, restaurant owners probably would benefit from sending emails later in the afternoon around 3pm or 5pm to get on the radar of people who want to go dine out for dinner, while a summer camp business might have a better chance of reaching parents during their lunchtime breaks, later at night after the kids are in bed or on the weekends.
+For example, restaurant owners probably would benefit from sending emails later in the afternoon around 3pm or 5pm to get on the radar of people who want to go dine out for dinner, while a summer camp business might have a better chance of reaching parents during their lunch breaks, later at night after the kids are in bed or on the weekends.

 Every business is different, which is why you need to gather data, test, repeat.

 What's the best day of the week to send emails?
-Our research might surprise you

 Some businesses benefit from sending emails on weekdays while others get more engagement on weekends.

-At Keap we target specific countries around the globe to ensure we send emails on optimal days and at optimal times.
+At Keap, we target specific countries around the globe to ensure we send emails on optimal days and at optimal times.

 For example, we try to schedule our emails to Australia to go out Sunday evenings through Wednesday evenings, because Australia is a day ahead of our time here in Phoenix, Arizona.
 This way, we can be sure they receive emails from us during their normal business hours.